PelionIoT/mbl-docs/Docs/develop_applications/troubleshooting.md

 If you experience issues running your containerized application on your MBL device, you can:

-- To investigate issues with the rootfs or `config.json`: edit them, then run the application using the device's application lifecycle script (which you can install from)<!--how do I install it?-->: `mbl-app-lifecycle-manager -v run user-sample-app-package`
+- To investigate issues with the rootfs or `config.json`: edit them, then run the application using the device's application lifecycle script (which you can run with the [MBL CLI shell](../develop-apps/usage.html#remote-command-execution)):

+    `mbl-app-lifecycle-manager -v run user-sample-app-package`

 - Review the application logs in `/var/log/app/user-sample-app-package.log`, where `user-sample-app-package` is the name of your app.

 ## Can I containerize applications if I can't use Docker?